 Above: blackburnian warbler; black throated blue warbler

-MIGRATION BIRDWALKS continue on Sunday mornings starting April 28th through May 19th, at 8 a.m., weather permitting (hard rain cancels the walk).
-We will meet at Area 7-8 parking lot via the Wil-o-way-Grant entry road from Lake Drive at the northern portion of the park.
-All levels of birding expertise are welcome.
+Please don’t hesitate to enjoy bird watching individually.
 Binoculars and comfy shoes/boots suggested.
 A pocket guide or phone App such as Sibley’s, National Geographic or I-Bird are helpful ID tools.
-We will likely head to Warnimont as well.
-We expect the species counts to continue to increase over the next two to three weeks, as migrants from South and Central America are beginning their big push through to breeding grounds here and in the Canadian boreal forest.
+We expect the species counts to continue to increase over two to three weeks, as migrants from South and Central America are beginning their big push through to breeding grounds here and in the Canadian boreal forest.

 Those of you wishing to bring more bird life to your yards may wish to visit Wisconsin Audubon’s website:

 After typing in your zip code, you will be given a list of native plants known to be beneficial to birds in your area.